-You win a battle with many advisers.
-You are about to invest in a long-term asset, so it’s appropriate to ask your friends and acquaintances about the brand of bed they chose, and why.
-The information gained will empower you to select tried and tested brands.
+A battle is won with many advisers.
+You are about to invest in a long-term asset, so it’s appropriate to ask your friends and acquaintances about the make of bed they chose, and why.
+This will empower you to select tried and tested brands.
 Pay attention to the bed you sleep in when visiting friend or family.
 If you loved sleeping on a particular bed, make a note of the brand and size.
 When back home, do some online research and compare statistics of competing brands and types.
 When friends offer advice, remember people differ.
-What others recommend as the ultimate bed might not suit your shape or weight.
+What others recommend as the ultimate bed might not suit your shape or weight

 - How deep will you go?

-Manufacturers of beds and mattresses are continually improving their products to remain competitive.
-However, this may affect the compatibility with your existing linen.
+Manufacturers of beds and mattresses are constantly improving their products in order to remain competitive.
+But, this may affect the compatibility with your existing linen.
 Mattress makers add layers of foam and padding to create the perfect bed which makes the modern mattress deeper.
 These are called pillow-top mattresses.
-A deeper new mattress may result in your linen not fitting a new mattress, mainly if you use fitted sheets.
-The cost of your new bed may suddenly be much more expensive if old linen don’t fit.
+A deeper new mattress may result in your linen not fitting a new mattress, particularly if you use fitted sheets.
+The cost of your new bed may suddenly be much more expensive if old linen do not fit.

 - How hard should a mattress be?

-Like most things in life, taste and preference differ.
+Like most things in life, taste and preference differs.
 Some, more Spartan people, prefer a hard mattress, others opt for a softer touch.
-Moreover, then there are those that buy based on medical advice.
+And then there are those that buy based on medical advice.
 Keep in mind that, if you are going to be sharing a bed, you need to include your partner in the decision making.
 What is her preference regarding the firmness of your new mattress?
-If you can’t find some middle ground, do not despair, there are excellent solutions to these problems!
-Consider buying two ¾ beds instead and merely put them together side-by-side.
+If some middle ground cannot be found, do not despair, there are excellent solutions to these problems!
+Consider buying two ¾ beds in stead and simply put them together side-by-side.
 Ask the sales representative regarding options on mattresses with adjustable firmness, where one side is firm, and the other side softer.

 - Is it always necessary to buy a new base as well?

 A good bed frame should typically last longer than a mattress provided that it is made well.
-You may, therefore, get away with only buying a new mattress, provided that you are not changing the size of your bed.
-Keep in mind that your new mattress may contrast unpleasantly against an old bed frame, because wear and tear may cause a framework to look ragged after a few years.
-Cover your tattered and worn structure by investing in a suitable base cover.
-The saving you make on the base may allow you to invest in that more expensive mattress you could not afford but wanted.
+You may therefore get away with only buying a new mattress, provided that you are not changing the size of your bed.
+Keep in mind that your new mattress may contrast unpleasantly against an old bed frame, because wear and tear may cause a frame to look ragged after a few years.
+This can be solved by investing in a suitable base cover.
+The saving you make on the base may allow you invest in that more expensive mattress you could not afford, but really wanted.

-May new bases have a uniform shape – no head or toe side.
-However, the toe-side typically suffer more damage over the years.
-Just turn the base, so the bottom and top sides of the mattress will swap.
+May modern bases have a uniform shape – no head or toe side.
+But the toe-side typically suffer more damage over the years.
+Simply turn the base so the head and toe sides swap.
 The new, more visible, toe side may look brand new and contrast less with the new mattress.